DemocracyEarth/paper/FAQ/FAQ-en.md

 In order to comply with SEC regulations only accredited investors may participate in the pre-sale, and only in jurisdictions the SEC does not ban.
 Click [here](https://coinlist.co/help/what-is-an-accredited-investor) to see CoinList criteria for accreditation verification.
 Chinese regulatory authorities prohibit Chinese citizens and companies from participating in ICOs.

 <a name="question-5"></a>
-**5 - How can I get whitelisted for the Democracy Earth pre-sale?**
+**5 - How can I get whitelisted for the Democracy Earth public sale?**

-Before February 1st, register at our website: https://www.ico.democracy.earth/.
+Register at our website: https://www.ico.democracy.earth/.

 <a name="question-6"></a>
 **6 - How can non-accredited investors participate?**

-Non-accredited investors can participate in our public token sale targeted for 2Q 2018.
+Non-accredited investors can participate in our public token sale.

 <a name="question-7"></a>
 **7 - What cryptocurrencies will be accepted in the Democracy Earth ICO?**

 For the pre-sale (opened Feb.
 1st, closed when 50M [token allotment](https://www.dropbox.com/s/ahk6cnseq7lno1r/Democracy%20Earth%20One-Pager%20vfinal.pdf?dl=0) purchased): BTC // BCH // ETH .
 Wire transfers are also acceptable.

-For the public sale scheduled for 2Q 2018: BTC // BCH // ETH // XRP // LTC // XMR // ZEC .
+For the public sale: BTC // BCH // ETH // XRP // LTC // XMR // ZEC .

 <a name="question-8"></a>
 **8 - Where can I receive updates?**

-Pre-sale updates will be communicated via Telegram: https://t.me/democracyearthico.
+Updates will be communicated via Telegram: https://t.me/democracyearthico.

 <a name="question-9"></a>
 **9 - How can I talk to the founders or President?**